What Is CrucibleWDS?

 CrucibleWDS is a managed solution consisting of two parts.
 A server side component

 and a client side component.
-The server side is installed on Windows and the UI
+The server side is installed on Windows or Linux and the UI

 can be accessed from any web capable device within your network.
 The client side